NOTICE: Due to an issue with our grant application software, we are extending the deadline to

 Non-profit organizations and public agencies with capabilities to provide technical assistance to eligible grocery stores and small food retailers are eligible to apply.
 See the Request for Proposal (RFP) for more details.

 Are you a food retailer needing to purchase equipment or make physical improvements?
-The GFAP Equipment & Physical Improvement Grant will open in January 2022.
+The GFAP Equipment & Physical Improvement Grant is currently accepting applications and will close at 4:00 pm on Monday, March 20, 2023.

 Eligible recipients of technical assistance